seakhtar/nsf-sbir/pages/for-applicants.md

 {% if site.app_process == "active" %}
 ## Q&A webinars

 Thinking of applying for Phase I funding?
 Ask all your application-related questions during our [Q&A webinars](https://seedfund.nsf.gov/events/).
 Can’t make it to a webinar?
-Check out our videos covering [program basics](https://youtu.be/oJSYhyJ06Wk) and [what you need to know before applying](https://youtu.be/tKSCgTXkSXc).
+Check out our videos covering [program basics](https://youtu.be/oJSYhyJ06Wk) and [tips and tricks for submitting a proposal](https://youtu.be/sogjxLBLhzk).
 (We offer a [PDF version of program basics]({{site.baseurl}}/assets/files/press/overview2018.pdf), too.)

 {% else %}
 ## Q&A videos

 Thinking of applying for Phase I funding?
-Check out our videos covering [program basics](https://www.youtube.com/watch?v=jjhD5sT4a64) and [what you need to know before applying](https://www.youtube.com/watch?v=tKSCgTXkSXc).
+Check out our videos covering [program basics](https://youtu.be/oJSYhyJ06Wk) and [tips and tricks for submitting a proposal](https://youtu.be/sogjxLBLhzk).
 (We offer a [PDF version of program basics](https://www.nsf.gov/eng/iip/sbir/documents/About_NSF_SBIR_STTR.pdf), too.)
 {% endif %}

 ## Startup profiles